The .410

 In keeping with our outdoor heritage, grandson John, cleanly (and confidently) harvested a young tom (jake).
 He used the 20 ga. he had practiced with and, without originally knowing it, a 3 inch magnum round.
 In his own words, “I didn’t even feel it!”

-If the goal is to get an aspiring young hunter moving towards a lifetime of enjoyment, consider holding off until a more appropriate firearm and ammunition can be applied.
+If the goal is to get an aspiring young hunter moving towards a lifetime of upland adventure, consider holding off until a more appropriate firearm and ammunition can be applied.
+They will soon out-grow the spritely small four-ten.
 After seeing what a twenty-gauge can do on targets and turkeys, the grandkids politley say, “No thank you,” to my four-tens.
-It seems that the little four-ten was never the “first-choice” for success.

 Next